LiamHz/public-notes/bri-08-2020-newsletter.md

 _Really good resource if you want to learn physics in the context of energy._

 [Plasma Physics and Fusion Energy by Freidberg](https://www.cambridge.org/core/books/plasma-physics-and-fusion-energy/CD7B530D2889F70446F34E14EE0EF703)\
-_Difficult read but provides an in-depth explanation of Fusion Power Energy Density,Mean Free Path, and other plasma physics concepts._
+_Difficult read but provides an in-depth explanation of Fusion Power Energy Density, Mean Free Path, and other plasma physics concepts._

 [Dennis Whyte - Titans of Nuclear](https://www.youtube.com/watch?v=m4JTpiqABp8)\
 _Head of Nuclear Science and Engineering at MIT talks about his journey and various projects he has worked on at MIT_